svennam92/istio101/workshop/exercise-2/README.md

 # Exercise 2 - Installing Istio on IBM Cloud Kubernetes Service
-In this module, you download and install Istio.
+In this module, you will download the Istio installation files and then deploy it to your cluster.

 1. Either download Istio directly from [https://github.com/istio/istio/releases](https://github.com/istio/istio/releases) or get the latest version by using curl: